-Marie Hollyhead was diagnosed with ovarian cancer at just 48 years old.
-As Marie plans for her 5th Christmas since her diagnosis, the mother of two details her journey so far:
+Mother of two, Marie Hollyhead was diagnosed with ovarian cancer at just 48 years old.
+As Marie plans for her fifth Christmas since her diagnosis, she movingly tells us about her journey so far:

-“I was diagnosed with Stage 1 ovarian cancer October 2014 and then Stage 4 June 2015.
+“I was diagnosed with Stage 1 ovarian cancer in October 2014 but sadly this changed to Stage 4 in June 2015.

-Marie said: “The results were amazing and we were shocked by the impact the third chemotherapy has had on the disease.
-I was able to remain treatment free for 21 months.
+Marie said: “The results were amazing, we were shocked by the impact the third chemotherapy has had on the disease and I was able to remain treatment free for 21 months.”

 Marie has just been accepted on to a clinical trial, which she hopes will enable her to live for longer with the disease.